Nadi astrology: History

+This entire science is kept as the deepest and the darkest secret.
+These secrets are often kept to the specific community i.e. the Valluvars and Vanniyars.
+The people belonging to other communities cannot know these secrets.

 There is also another set of astrologers claiming that the content written on the palm leaf is the conversation between Shiva and Parvathi.
 This is called "Shiva nadi jyotisiyam".

 Theory

 The basic concept of Nadi Astrology is "Nadi" (nāḍi).
 There are 150 Nādis in a sign or Rāshi (Rāsi); one sign is 30 degrees of the zodiac 360.
 Twelve signs of the zodiac are grouped into three categories: Moveable (Chara), Fixed (Sthira), and Dual (Dvisvabhāva) signs.
 The nomenclature of 150 Nādis is peculiar to each of these three types of signs.
 There are 1,800 Nādis in 360 degrees.
 The numbers and names of Nādis are identical among all four Chara signs.
 Among all four Sthira signs, the numbers and names of Nādis are identical, but the numbering is different from those in Chara and Dvisvabhāva signs.
 Similarly, the numbering of Nādis in all four Dvisvabhāva signs is identical among themselves but different from Chara or Sthira signs.
 For instance, the first Nādi in Chara signs such as Aries is Vasudhā Nādi, but in Sthira signs the order is reversed and Vasudhā is 150th Nādi.
 In Dvisvabhāva signs such as Gemini, Vasudhā is 76th Nādi; that is, from the middle of 150.
 Thus, there are 450 distinctive names and numbers in the full zodiac.
 Nādi texts use this concept of Nādi as the basic unit for prediction.
 That is why they are called "Nādi amshas".

 Chandra Kalā Nadi, which is also known as Deva Keralam, was published by Sagar Publications in 1992, edited, and translated into English by R Santhanam.
 It is a compilation of over 82 hundred verses by Achyut of Kerala.
 That is why it is called "Deva Keralam".
 But its original kernel was Chandra Kalā Nādi, which has not been preserved as a separate text.
 Deva Keralam has borrowed many non-Nādi concepts also to make the book fuller, but it preserves the gist of Nādi astrology.
 However, there are many different trends in Nādi Astrology that are not present in Deva Keralam.
 There are Nādi texts named after planets, such as Guru Nādi or Shukra Nādi, and there are voluminous unpublished texts like Dhruva Nādi.
 The palm leaves in Tamil Nādu temples use a style different from that of Deva Keralam, and the Tamil method of Nādi Astrology is paralleled by Bhrigu Samhitā in north India, which has been published in part, but many spurious publications in the name of Bhrigu Samhitā have also appeared in the market.